iSnow/marklet/README.md

 javadoc -docletpath .\target\marklet-2.0.0.jar  -doclet io.github.atlascommunity.marklet.Marklet -cp .\target\marklet-2.0.0.jar -sourcepath .\src\main\java -subpackages io.github.atlascommunity.marklet
 ```

-On both platforms, be sure to set `subpackages` to
+On both platforms, be sure to set `subpackages` toyour project packages qualified name and
-your project packages qualified name and `sourcepath` pointing to your sources.
+`sourcepath` pointing to your sources.

 ### Maven use
 In order to use it with Maven, add the following configuration for the ``maven-javadoc-plugin``